-One of the most essential things that online store owners need to spend pay attention to on the category page is product sorting and filtering.
+One of the essential things that online store owners need to pay attention to on the category page is product sorting and filtering.

-While the sorting function allows the customers to change the order of products listing according to product name/ price/ popularity, the filtering options give users the ability to reduce the number of items in the list by selecting specific color/ material/ price range…
+While the sorting function allows the customers to change the order of product listing according to product name/ price/ popularity, the filtering options give users the ability to reduce the number of items in the list by selecting a specific colour/ material/ price range…

 Looking at the best eCommerce websites, mostly we will see that they both offer category-specific filterings and allow the buyers to filter by the product attributes displayed in the list item.

-The more precise your sorting and filter is, the easier for the customer to have a great shopping experience.
+The more precise your sorting and filter is, the more accessible for the customer to have a great shopping experience.

-If you apply various photography styles for the products in the catalog page, it’s likely that your customers will think less of your brand.
+If you apply various photography styles for the products on the catalogue page, your customers will likely think less of your brand.

-From our observation, the images in the same category should use the same background and be taken from the same angle in order to create a professional look.
+From our observation, the images in the same category should use the same background and be taken from the same angle to create a professional look.